Refinancing From a 15-Year to a 30-Year Mortgage

 If you’re making the payments on your current loan with no problem and don’t necessarily need to free up any money in your budget, you may want to stick with your 15-year mortgage.
 Not only will you own your home sooner, but you will also pay less interest to your lender in the meantime.

-But going through with a 15-year to 30-year refinance can drastically reduce your monthly payments in most cases.
+But going through with a 15-year to 30-year refinance can drastically reduce your monthly payments in many cases.
 For borrowers considering a cash-out refinance, extending the term can make their new payments far more manageable.

 Ultimately, the decision will hinge on your personal finances and individual mortgage needs.
-To review your options, check out current refi rates and apply with a reputable lender today.